cvut/javascript/tooling/README.md

 - since there is no dependency graph, you will usually resort to passing dependencies through the global space and/or by modifying global objects (popular with jQuery plugins),
 - for code minification and concatenation you will end-up with [some crazy magic comments](https://github.com/stephenplusplus/grunt-wiredep).

-On the other hand, Bower does not require you to bundle your code and does not assume anything about your modules, which gives you more options (usually to do some very messy stuff).
+On the other hand, Bower does not require you to bundle your code and does not assume anything about your modules, which gives you more freedom.
 It is still better than manually downloading JS files and placing it into your repository, but only marginally.
 If you have only a few dependencies or you want to avoid compile step, you may as well [use libraries from CDN](https://cdnjs.com/).

 <!--
 One alternative worth mentioning is [jspm](http://jspm.io/), made specifically to work with module loader and compatible with npm registry.
 This may be very interesting future-facing option as more browsers gain support for HTTP/2 and ES6 features; we will go a bit into detail in [Module Loaders](#module-loaders) section.